tinanazee/tinanazee/README.md

 Holds a Bachelor's degree with honors and a minor in English.
-Current Master's student, Class of 2026.
+Current Master's student, CU Class of 2026.